Trump plan to offer citizenship to 1.8m

 What is the plan?

-The details emerged in a conference call on Thursday between White House policy chief Stephen Miller and Republican congressional aides, report US media.
+The details emerged in a conference call on Thursday between White House policy chief Stephen Miller and Republican congressional aides, according to US media.

+Mr Miller reportedly described the White House plan as a "dramatic concession".

-The plan sets out a 10-12-year path to citizenship for 1.8 million people.
+The blueprint sets out a 10-12-year path to citizenship for 1.8 million people.

-This includes some 700,000 so-called Dreamers, immigrants who illegally entered the US as children and were protected from deportation under the Obama-era Deferred Action for Childhood Arrivals (Daca).
+This includes some 700,000 so-called Dreamers, immigrants who illegally entered the US as children and were protected from deportation under an Obama-era programme, Deferred Action for Childhood Arrivals (Daca).

-The other 1.1 million would be immigrants who did not apply for Daca but are eligible for the programme.
+The other 1.1 million would be immigrants who did not apply for Daca but are eligible for the scheme.

-The White House blueprint also seeks to end two other initiatives often criticised by President Donald Trump.
+The White House framework also seeks to end two other initiatives often criticised by President Donald Trump.

 It proposes to curtail so-called chain migration, permitting US residents only to get visas for their spouse and children, not for extended family members.